 - Make sure that materials used in renovation and construction (i.e., drywall and wood) are adequately sealed if they’re near a water source.
 Mold loves to feast on these materials, so don’t give them any moisture to help them grow.

 4. Choose your cleaning products wisely

 Many of us think that applying bleach and corrosive cleaning products will eradicate mold, but this is not the case.
 These products can often disturb the environmental microbiome as well as adding vapors that contribute to chemical sensitivity in humans.
-We are learning that a balanced microbiome in the home can help take care of and bacterias naturally10,11.
+We are learning that a healthy microbiome in the home provides a balance against these microbes naturally10,11.

 Here are some tips around choosing cleaning products to help prevent mold growth:

 - Consider using water and vinegar as a cleaning solution.
 Mix one part vinegar to three parts water in a spray bottle and use on all surfaces, including floors.
 This solution is extremely effective at cleaning without disrupting the microbiome.

 - Consider using baking soda for stuck-on stains and grease.
 However, avoid using on surfaces that may get scratched by the baking soda.

 - Consider getting a probiotic solution, such as Homebiotic spray, to prevent the causes of musty odors in your home naturally

 Hopefully, you know more about how mold grows, which homes are more affected, and how mold can be dangerous for our health.
 The prevention tips discussed above may help you in making decisions about reducing moisture, ensuring proper ventilation, making structural or cosmetic changes, and choosing cleaning products.